-As the issues of climate change, social justice, economic inequality and the like grow more urgent, it is also growing harder for advocates of change to be heard, to raise awareness of problems and to shine a light on solutions.
-Some issues are abstract or too far off to elicit empathy or action; others are just plain complicated.
-Plus, the continual barrage of bad news and uncertainty is making people numb and overwhelmed.
+The issues of climate change, social justice and economic inequality grow ever more urgent, yet advocates of change still struggle to raise awareness of problems, gain commitments to action and shine a light on solutions.
+Some issues are abstract or feel too distant to elicit empathy or initiative; others are just plain complicated.
+Plus, the continual barrage of bad news and uncertainty makes people numb and overwhelmed.

-Unfortunately, as journalism scholar Annie Neimand points out in a recent Stanford Social Innovation Review article, tough issues and complex solutions are often framed with terms and concepts that repel the audience or invite knee-jerk assumptions.
+Unfortunately, as journalism scholar Annie Neimand points out in Stanford Social Innovation Review article, tough issues and complex solutions are often framed with terms and concepts that turn off the audience or invite knee-jerk assumptions.
 Who cares about “systemic displacement” or “sustainable cities”?
 Using abstractions and straight-up facts, she writes, “leaves space for people to insert their assumptions and biases about what those words mean, and no one has ever taken action because of a great graph or data point.”

 This poses a challenge for businesses as well as advocacy organizations and NGOs.
 How can companies best promote their world-changing but complicated technology?
 Or show how business can model solutions?
 How can they be heard?
 What will make people act?